GS2Mesh: Surface Reconstruction from Gaussian Splatting via Novel Stereo Views: Additional Examples

 \subsection{Additional Examples from The Ablation Study}

-Figure \ref{fig:Stereo matching_vs._MVS_sup} presents additional examples from the ablation study, showing MVSFormer\cite{mvsformer}, MVSFormer with rendered images as input, and our method.
-Figure \ref{fig:mobile_brick_sup} presents our results on the MobileBrick \cite{li2023mobilebrick} test set, compared to MVSFormer \cite{mvsformer} with original and rendered images as input.
+\cref{fig:mobile_brick_sup} presents results from the ablation study on the MobileBrick \cite{li2023mobilebrick} test set, showing MVSFormer\cite{mvsformer}, MVSFormer with rendered images as input, and our method's reconstructions, as well as the ground truth.
+Additional results on in-the-wild scenes taken by a smartphone are shown in \cref{fig:Stereo matching_vs._MVS_sup}.